Horace Henry Baxter: Early life

 H. Henry Baxter, the son of Judge Henry Baxter, was born in Saxtons River, Vermont on January 8, 1818.
-He attended schools in Windham and Windsor Counties and at age 15 he became a clerk in a Boston dry goods commission warehouse.
+He attended schools in Windham and Windsor Counties, and at age 15, he became a clerk in a Boston dry goods commission warehouse.
 He worked in Boston for two years and became a supervisor of employees as the warehouse's head bookkeeper.

-In the mid-1830s Baxter returned to Vermont, after securing the financing to open his own dry goods store in Bellows Falls.
+In the mid-1830s, Baxter returned to Vermont after securing the financing to open his own dry goods store in Bellows Falls.
 Having extended credit to his customers during the Panic of 1837, Baxter did not receive timely repayment.
 He closed the store when he was unable to run it profitably.

 Business career

-Despite bouts of ill health usually caused by overwork, Baxter was a large man with commanding presence.
-Drawing on these traits and his experience managing employees in Boston, in the early 1840s Baxter bid successfully for the contract to grade rail bed and lay track for the Rutland and Burlington Railroad.
-Baxter personally supervised his workers, and completed the Rutland and Burlington contract successfully.
+Despite bouts of ill health usually caused by overwork, Baxter was a large man with a commanding presence.
+Drawing on these traits and his experience managing employees in Boston, in the early 1840s Baxter bid successfully for the contract to grade the rail bed and lay track for the Rutland and Burlington Railroad.
+Baxter personally supervised his workers and completed the Rutland and Burlington contract successfully.
 His success led to construction work for other railroads, including the Western Vermont and Cleveland and Toledo.
 Baxter then settled in Rutland and purchased the Rutland Marble Company.
 Baxter operated Rutland Marble in partnership with his brother John N. Baxter and Charles Clement and Sons, which included Percival W. Clement.
 Rutland Marble employed Redfield Proctor as Manager.

 Baxter operated a farm on Creek Road.
 Baxter called his farm Maple Grove, and raised cattle, sheep and thoroughbred horses.
 Baxter also constructed a mansion at Maple Grove, which he called Grove Hall.
-After his death his home was operated as the Crestwood Hotel until it was demolished in 1945.
+After his death, his home was operated as the Crestwood Hotel until it was demolished in 1945.

 Military career

-Having served as a Captain in a militia unit called the Rutland Light Guards, in 1859 Baxter was appointed Adjutant General of the Vermont Militia, and was succeeded as company commander by William Y. W. Ripley.
+Having served as a captain in a militia unit called the Rutland Light Guards, in 1859 Baxter was appointed Adjutant General of the Vermont Militia, and was succeeded as company commander by William Y. W. Ripley.
 He took steps to prepare the militia in anticipation of the Civil War, and also served as a Delegate to the Peace Conference that attempted to prevent the conflict.

-After the war started Baxter was responsible for recruiting the 1st Vermont Infantry, a regiment enlisted for three months' service.
-Baxter used his own funds to ensure that 1st Vermont soldiers were equipped and paid prior to departing for service in the Washington, D.C. area, and rode at the head of the regiment as it departed Vermont.
+After the war started, Baxter was responsible for recruiting the 1st Vermont Infantry, a regiment enlisted for three months' service.
+Baxter used his own funds to ensure that 1st Vermont soldiers were equipped and paid prior to departing for service in the Washington, D.C. area and rode at the head of the regiment as it departed Vermont.

-In 1861 he relinquished the Adjutant General's position in favor of someone with combat experience, and was succeeded by Peter T. Washburn, who had been the Lieutenant Colonel of the 1st Vermont and its de facto commander.
+In 1861 he relinquished the Adjutant General's position in favor of someone with combat experience and was succeeded by Peter T. Washburn, who had been the lieutenant colonel of the 1st Vermont and its de facto commander.